-On the upside, the SP600N have a good, sweat proof build quality, a simple in-ear design that's decently comfortable and stable thanks to the multiple tip sizes provided in the box.
-They also have an easy to use control scheme, a portable design that easily fits in your pocket and a decent enough sound that you can EQ thanks to the Sony Headphones Connect app.
-They may not be the best value but they're well built and stylish wireless in-ears that do well enough for most use cases.
+On the upside, the SP600N have a good, sweat-proof build quality, and a simple in-ear design that's decently comfortable and stable thanks to the multiple tip sizes provided in the box.
+They also have an easy to use control scheme, a portable design that easily fits in your pocket, and a decent enough sound that you can EQ thanks to the Sony Headphones Connect app.
+They may not be the best value, but they're well built and stylish wireless in-ears that do well enough for most uses.

 If you would like to choose for yourself, here is the list of all our reviews for earbuds/in-ear headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference and listening habits will matter more in your selection.